Azure/fleet/docs/troubleshooting/README.md

 ### How can I debug when my CRP status is ClusterResourcePlacementSynchronized condition status is set to "False"?

+ClusterResourcePlacementSynchronized condition status is set to "False" if the following occurs,
+- The work is not created/updated for a new ClusterResourceSnapshot, ClusterResourceBinding for a given cluster.

 In the **ClusterResourcePlacement** status section check to see which **placementStatuses** also has WorkSynchronized status set to **false**.

 From the **placementStatus** we can get the **clusterName** and then check the fleet-member-{clusterName} namespace to see if a work objects exists/updated in this case it won't as WorkSynchronized has failed.